dabeale/Log/README.md

 # Log
-Logging tool for time and resource management.
+A logging tool for time and resource management.

+## Installation
+The code will compile in Qt 5 using clang++.
+It has been tested on a mac.